 Rethink Your Role as a Human Resources Department

-It is time for Human Resources practitioners to rethink their role and that of the HR department, not only for the purposes of contributing to the organization's bottom line but also for their own survival.
+It is time for Human Resources practitioners to rethink their role and that of the HR department, not only for the purposes of contributing to the organization's bottom line but also for their survival.

 HR continues to balance the demands of several different roles: business partner, internal consultant, operational and administrative expert and both employee and employer advocate.
-This may sound like business as usual, roles that aren’t likely to create a mad rush of HR people arming themselves for the future.
+It may sound like business as usual, roles that aren’t likely to create a mad rush of HR people arming themselves for the future.

 In reality, however, they are new.
 Although the questions may be the same, the answers most assuredly are not.
 The ongoing challenge is to establish new deliverables and to sustain strong partnerships with both internal and external customers.
 The ability to see the big picture—and to deploy the resources to address the big picture—will be more important than ever.

-Determine Your HR Department's Current Reputation and Brand
+Determine Your Current Reputation and Brand

 If you were to ask your employees today, "What does the HR Department do?" would they mutter something unintelligible to you and make a run for it?
 If that is the case, your human resources department needs to rethink its role and do some in-house marketing, marketing research and public relations.